 Many women with a smaller cup size also believe that they do not need any extra support.
 Again this is not true.
 Even a 34A (75A) breast moves up to 40mm away from its resting position during exercise.
 Larger breasts can move up to 90mm!

 When measuring for a sports bra, all you need is one band measurement, taken from underneath the breasts, where the band of the bra will sit.
-It should be taken from the side position and should be a very firm, tight measurement (this is because the tape measure is non-elastic, but the bra's band will be).
-Centimeter measurements are converted into inches to get the typical bra sizes (e.g. 34, 36, 38 etc).
+It should be taken from the side position and should be a very firm, tight measurement (this is because the tape measure is non-elastic, but the bra’s band will be).
+Centimeter measurements are converted into inches to get the typical sports bra sizing (e.g. 34, 36, 38 etc).
 The band size is always the most important part of bra fit as the band actually provides all of the support, so make sure you get this right!
-You shouldn't be relying on the straps for support.
+You shouldn’t be relying on the straps for support.

-As for the cup size, try the size that you believe you are in your daily bras and then follow the guidelines below to check that this is in fact the right size.
+As for the cup size, try the size that you believe you are in your daily bras and then follow the guidelines below to check that this is, in fact, the best sports bra size for you.

 To know you have the right size, follow these guidelines: